joshwuhh/Portfolio/README.md

 </p>

 ##  About me
-- 🔭 I’m currently working on a some analysis projects and have certifications from both CompTIA and Google in Analytics!
+- Currenlty dabling a bit in HTML,CSS & Javascript
 - 🌱 I’m currently learning deeply about machine learning with Python